 Liability insurance equal to or greater than 25/50/20 Payment and renewal of the Uninsured Motor Vehicle (UMV) fee in lieu of liability insurance Emissions Certificate (For Arlington, Leesburg, Loudoun, Prince William and Stafford Counties) Court costs and fines are a hassle, and can be a further burden on a driver who may have received the citation due to financial hardship.
-If you have been cited in Virginia for driving without registration or driving with expired tags, an experienced Virginia traffic lawyer can help mitigate the financial consequences and fight your ticket.
+If you have been cited in Virginia for driving without registration or driving with expired tags, an experienced Northern Virginia traffic lawyer can help mitigate the financial consequences and fight your ticket.
 Your Virginia traffic attorney can examine your case and determine whether you have grounds to fight the complaint.
+Reach out today.

 By: Dharma I.